 Below, we’ve described what Class A emissions are, as well as what you need to know if your device is subject to FCC regulations as a Class A device.

 What Are FCC Class A Emissions?

-Class A Devices
+Examples of FCC Class A Devices

 How to Comply with Class A Emission Requirements

 If you’re developing a digital device for a commercial or industrial market, it’s important to make sure that it complies with Class A emissions standards.

 Failing to comply with FCC Class A emissions standards can put you at risk of being subject to monetary fines, a cease and desist order from the FCC removing your product from the market, or the requirement to recall your products.

 The good news is that complying with Class A emissions requirements isn’t a complex process.

 You can achieve compliance with Class A emissions requirements by having your device tested by an accredited testing lab.